Commonly-Asked Questions About Making a Sword in the UK

 This shape was very effective as a weapon, as it was ideal for both thrusting and slicing attacks, and the shape gave it incredible strength and efficacy.
 It’s all finished off with an oak handle, held in place by copper pins, for a completely authentic and comfortable final piece.

 How Much Does Sword Making Cost?

-If you’ve got any questions that we haven’t answered here, or if you’d like to make a booking, you can get in touch with Bronze Age Foundry at any time by sending Dave an email on firstname.lastname@example.org.
+If you’ve got any questions that we haven’t answered here, or if you’d like to make a booking, you can get in touch with Molten Bronze at any time by sending Dave an email on firstname.lastname@example.org.
 He’ll always reply as soon as possible, and he can answer any and all questions you might have!